vincentdehaan/scala-experiments/tagged-types/README.md

 requireName("Just a string literal")
 ```

+NOTE: it seems that this requirement basically undoes the whole idea of tagged types since this will also apply to variables (because of referential transparancy).

 (2) A variable of an untagged type can __not__ be substituted on a place where a corresponding tagged type is expected:
 ```scala
 def requireName(n: Name): String = ???